Chiral switch: Regulatory environment

 The roles of regulatory agencies also continue to evolve with respect to the development of chiral switches.
 An interesting concept brought up in the FDA policy is that of "bridging studies".
-When a sponsor/innovator seeks to develop a single enantiomer from a racemic drug, the regulatory agencies demand them to conduct bridging studies.
-Bridging studies are tests (pharmacological and toxicological evaluations) to connect what is known about the already approved racemate and what is unknown about the single enantiomer under study, without going back to square one as for a completely new chemical entity.
-The intent of the bridging studies is to make sure that the companies are not scarifying some protective effect conferred by the other" isomer when they develop a chiral drug as single enantiomer rather than a racemate.
-"Bridging" procedure will help to reduce the number of studies required on the "new" enantiopure drug.
+When a sponsor/innovator seeks to develop a single enantiomer from a racemic drug, regulatory agencies will require them to conduct bridging studies.
+Bridging studies are tests (pharmacological and toxicological evaluations) to connect what is known about the already approved racemate and what is unknown about the single enantiomer under study, without going back to square one as for a completely new molecular entity.
+The intent of the bridging studies is to make sure that the companies are not scarifying some protective effect conferred by the other isomer when they develop a chiral drug as a single enantiomer rather than as a racemate.
+A bridging procedure will help to reduce the number of studies required on the new enantiopure drug.

 Examples

 Launched

-Chiral switch, a re-engineering approach, has enabled in the remarketing of a number of racemic drugs as chiral specific enantiomer products.
-Chiral switching strategy is the way most blockbuster drugs have entered the market as enantiopure drugs.
+Chiral switching, a re-engineering approach, has enabled in the remarketing of a number of racemic drugs as specific enantiomers.
+The chiral switching strategy is the way most blockbuster drugs have entered the market as enantiopure drugs.
+A more appropriate term may be unichiral.
 But the alternate route is de novo (anew) synthesis of chiral specific drugs.
 The chiral switches may have the same, very similar, therapeutic indications as the original racemic drug.
 But, there are instances where new indications for the old drug have been reported.
 The table below gives a brief list of launched chiral switches.